SSRS Scheduled Report Setup

 Depending on your SQL Server edition, SSRS has some built-in scheduling functions that allow administrators to schedule SSRS reports to email.
-Many situations require reporting administrators to turn to SQL-RD, an “out of system” workflow tool for scheduled SSRS reports.
-In the past, I have discussed in great detail the reasons why administrators use SQL-RD to schedule reports, but now I will cover how administrators schedule SSRS reports to email.
+Many situations require reporting administrators to turn to PBRS, an “out of system” workflow tool for scheduled SSRS reports.
+In the past, I have discussed in great detail the reasons why administrators use PBRS to schedule reports, but now I will cover how administrators schedule SSRS reports to email.

-SQL-RD’s user interface makes it easy to schedule and manage your SSRS subscriptions.
-In SQL-RD, create a schedule using the options found in the home tab.
+PBRS’s user interface makes it easy to schedule and manage your SSRS subscriptions.
+In PBRS, create a schedule using the options found in the home tab.
 The type of schedule you desire depends on the report’s purpose.
 Options range from the basic Single Report Subscription to the powerful Data Driven & Event-Based Reporting Schedules.
 Continue creating the schedule as you normally would, selecting the RS report and its schedule (if applicable).

 Creating the Email